-- Ultra Electronics Limited - Electrics Division (UEED)
+- Ultra Electronics Limited - Electrics Division UEED (UK)

 - Lite Array Inc (USA)

-- Extec Hybrids Ltd, Laser for Science Facility (LSF) and the Central Microstructure Facility (CMF) at the Rutherford Appleton Laboratories (RAL)
+- Laser for Science Facility (LSF) and the Central Microstructure Facility (CMF) at the Rutherford Appleton Laboratories (RAL) (UK)

 - ST microelectronics (Italy)

-- Department of Trade and Industry (DTI) (now the Department for Business, Innovation and Skills)
+- Department of Trade and Industry (DTI) (UK)

 - University of Ghent (Belgium)

 - Thin film technology

 - Laser annealing

 - Laser marking